-Having recently returned from Russia after travelling on our 6 day Vodka Shot tour, travel writer and photographer Ngaire Ackerley tells us about her short but sweet 48 hours in St Petersburg, the City of the Tsars and Russia’s colourful cultural capital.
+Intended from the start to be a display of imperial Russia’s growing global status, its no wonder St Petersberg is one of the most beautiful cities in the world.
+The City of the Tsars is packed with rich history, cultural traditions and lavish architecture.
+Having recently returned from Russia after travelling on our 6 day Vodka Shot tour, travel writer and photographer Ngaire Ackerley tells us about her short but sweet 48 hours in St Petersberg.

 Easing into the city of Saint Petersburg you start to notice the colour of the buildings change.
 Gone are the grey/brown Soviet tall rigid structures, replaced with yellow, orange, red and green buildings.
 Our tour guide, Natalia, says the colours are to brighten the city since they only get 30 days of sunshine a year (we used up 3 of those while we were there).